wfink/jboss-as-quickstart/ejb-clients/README.md

 The example is composed of multiple maven projects, each with a shared parent.
 The projects are as follows:

-jboss-api      : Different Main classes to demonstrate the usage of the ejb-client API
-jboss-properies: different projects with jboss-ejb-client.poperties remoting       : Different clients which are using the (deprecated) remoting-project ic-properties  : Different Main classes to demonstrate how the new scoped InitialContext can be used
+jboss-properies: different projects with jboss-ejb-client.poperties jboss-api      : Different Main classes to demonstrate the usage of the ejb-client API remote-naming  : Different clients which are using the (deprecated) remote-naming-project ic-properties  : Different Main classes to demonstrate how the new scoped InitialContext can be used server         : Additional server application to demonstrate property transfer from client to server

 The root `pom.xml` builds each of the subprojects in the above order.